jfcherng-sublime/ST-AutoSetSyntax/docs/src/use-cases.md

 - For average users, read "[Configurations][plugin-configurations]" for more details to create your own rules.
 - For advanced users, you may read "Advanced Topics" for creating custom `Match` or `Constraint` implementations.

-## Machine learning based syntax detection
+## Deep learning based syntax detection

 This can be useful for files which have no extension or irregular extensions, or when pasting codes into a new buffer.
-Check [ML-based Detection][plugin-ml-based-syntax-detection].
+Check [Deep Learning based Syntax Detection][plugin-dl-based-syntax-detection].

 ## Dim out build status from the build output panel